larskanis/libusb/README.md

 installed in the system.
 Fortunately creating such a driver is quite easy with [Zadig](http://sourceforge.net/projects/libwdi/files/zadig/).
 Select the interesting USB device, choose WinUSB driver and press "Install Driver".
 That's it.
-You may take the generated output directory with it's INI-file and use it for driver installation on other 32 or 64 bit Windows systems.
+You may take the generated output directory with it's INI-file and use it for driver installations on other 32 or 64 bit Windows systems.

 Cross compiling for Windows
 ---------------------------

-Libusb-gem can be cross built for the win32 platform, using the [rake-compiler-dock](https://github.com/larskanis/rake-compiler-dock) .
+Libusb-gem can be cross built for Windows and Linux operating systems, using the [rake-compiler-dock](https://github.com/larskanis/rake-compiler-dock) .
 Just run:

-    $ rake gem:windows
+    $ rake gem:native

-If everything works, there should be `libusb-VERSION-x86-mingw32.gem` in the pkg directory.
+If everything works, there are several platform specific gem files (like `libusb-VERSION-x64-mingw32.gem`) in the pkg directory.

 EventMachine integration